We can’t list all 350 parks across Singapore (yes, 350!).

 Meanwhile, the Ludo Garden features a life-sized Ludo board game and players act as the “pieces” that move around on the board.

-A 3-hectare seawater fishing pond can be found at this park, which is full of mature shady trees.
+A three-hectare seawater fishing pond can be found at this park, which is full of mature shady trees.
 Alongside this are smaller ponds for catching crabs and prawns.

-While the park is now a more commercialised version of its former, quieter self, it’s not much to complain about – the space nonetheless remains a great space to seek respite in nature.
+While the park is now a more commercialised version of its former, quieter self, it’s not much to complain about.
+The space nonetheless remains a great space to seek respite in nature.
 Hungry?
-By the ponds are two bistro-bars and a halal seafood restaurant, that are popular at night.
+By the ponds are bistro-bars, a hawker centre, and a seafood restaurant.

-You’ll also find remnants of old kampung (olden day village) dwellings, rich biodiversity and local bird species to watch and more.
+You’ll also find remnants of old kampung (traditional village) dwellings, rich biodiversity and local bird species to watch and more.

-More than half the size of its eponymous New York cousin, this hipster-beloved destination is completely off the grid – perhaps the farthest away you’d be able to get from civilisation on mainland Singapore.
+This destination (also known as Pulau Serangoon) is perhaps the farthest away you’d be able to get from civilisation on mainland Singapore.

 Even the signages and seats are made from Casuarina timber from uprooted trees in a bid to keep the island as untouched as possible.

-This park witnessed one of Singapore’s most significant WWII battles, and visitors can drop by the nearby Reflections at Bukit Chandu museum to learn more the nation’s history.
+This park witnessed one of Singapore’s most significant World War II battles, and visitors can drop by the nearby Reflections at Bukit Chandu museum (which will reopen in 2021) to learn more about the nation’s history.

 Walk along the park’s Canopy Walk and let the hooting calls of the blue-collared kingfishers lead you to the rich wildlife.
 On the eastern side of the park is a natural pond teeming with turtles and fish.